1j01/font-detective/README.md

 # ![Font Detective](img/font-detective.png)

-> **Note:** This is v1.x which supports Flash; v2.x drops support for Flash.
+> **Note:** v1.x supported getting a full list of fonts with Flash; v2.x drops support for Flash.

-Detects your system fonts with Flash + JavaScript.

-If Flash is unavailable, it will fall back to testing fonts from a list of common fonts.
+Detects your system fonts with JavaScript, from a list of common fonts.

-For Flash to work, the page should be served from a web server, i.e. not `file://`

 See a nice [demo](http://1j01.github.io/font-detective).
 You can edit the sample text.